 Let us, for a moment, consider the scene of a traffic stop; you’re pulled over, probably along the shoulder of a busy road.
 The officer expects you to get out of the vehicle, cars flying by, the wind buffeting you.
 The noise level is probably pretty high as well.

 In addition to the potholes and litter, the shoulder of the road is likely to be uneven and narrow.
 Add to that the flashing lights and the strobe light effect from the oncoming traffic, even an entirely sober person might find it difficult to complete the tests.

 The Eye Of The Beholder

 As you can see, there are many scenarios and situations that make field sobriety testing problematic.
-The bright side is, because your DUI Attorney knows all these facts, they may have a valid and lawful way to challenge the results on your behalf.
+The bright side is, because your NJ DUI attorney knows all these facts, they may have a valid and lawful way to challenge the results on your behalf.
 Always stay informed, and know your rights.